nadavrot/bistra/README.md

 ## Bistra

-Bistra is a code generator and programming language designed to make it easier to write high-performance kernels.
+Bistra is a code generator and a small domain specific language, designed to make it easier to write high-performance kernels.
 The library is designed to allow state of the art compiler optimizations and code generation of numeric programs.

 ## Getting Started